Awguhst/TgTm-HybridGNN/README.md

 - `GraphConv` layers

 These layers extract multi-scale structural information, which is then combined with compressed descriptors through fully connected layers.

+The model achieves a **cross-validation R² score of 0.80 for Tg** and **0.70 for Tm**, indicating strong predictive performance across both thermal properties.

 ---